A Solid Foundation for Collective Bargaining

 Collective bargaining spells out the mutual obligations of the public employer – the Governor of the State of Hawai‘i and the UH Board of Regents — and the exclusive representative (UHPA).
 This applies to negotiations as well as executed written agreements.
 Agreements cover issues relating to wages, hours, amount of contributions by the State for healthcare, and other terms and conditions.

 It is important to note that reaching an agreement is not the final step in the process.
 As a state entity, the University of Hawai‘i’s budget must be reviewed and approved by the Hawai‘i State Legislature.
 Once an agreement is reached, the state legislators must look at ways to fund the contract.
 This can be a challenging proposition for legislators, especially during times when the state’s overall budget is constrained.

 UH and UHPA: Separate, Distinct Funding Needs

 Legislators must make the contract a priority while also balancing the other needs of the state.
 This includes other funding requests from the University of Hawai‘i that include administration salaries and capital improvements.
 These are separate from the faculty contract; and legislators may look at all of these UH requests and conclude the UH’s total requested allocation may be disproportionate to other funding requests.

 Faculty Must Remain Vigilant

 This is why UHPA carefully monitors bills and legislation during the sessions.
-It’s also important for UH faculty make their collective voice loud and clear.
-Click here to see why the faculty contract must remain a priority in the 2018 legislative session.
+It’s also important for UH faculty to make their collective voice heard loud and clear.
+Click here to see why the faculty contract must remain a priority during the legislative session.